The Required Death (Galatians 2:20)

 For I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh, I live by faith in the Son of God, who loved me and gave himself for me. —Galatians 2:20

-Being crucified with Christ, through faith, means I am treated as if I have received the just punishment for my sin (as if I was crucified).
+Being crucified with Christ, through faith, means I am treated as if I have received the just punishment for my sin (as if I were crucified).
 I died.
 It is finished.
-When my sinless Savior breathed his last, my old sinful self died with him.
-And while sin still remains in me for now, his end was declared and secured as the nails were driven into the wood.
+When my sinless Savior breathed His last, my old sinful self died with Him.
+And while sin still remains in me for now, His end was declared and secured as the nails were driven into the wood.

 John Piper says,